Megapnosaurus

-Megapnosaurus (meaning "big dead lizard", from Greek μέγα = "big", ἄπνοος = "not breathing", "dead", σαῦρος = "lizard") is an extinct genus of coelophysid theropod dinosaur that lived approximately 188 million years ago during the early part of the Jurassic Period in what is now Africa.
+Megapnosaurus (meaning "big dead lizard", from Greek μέγα = "big", ἄπνοος = "not breathing", "dead", σαῦρος = "lizard") is an extinct monospecific genus of coelophysid theropod dinosaur that lived around 199-188 million years ago during the early part of the Jurassic Period in what is now Africa.
 The species was a small to medium-sized, lightly built, ground-dwelling, bipedal carnivore, that could grow up to 2.2 m long and weigh up to 13 kg.

-It was originally given the genus name Syntarsus, but that name was later determined to be preoccupied by a beetle.
-The species was subsequently given a new genus name, Megapnosaurus, by Ivie, Ślipiński & Węgrzynowicz in 2001.
+It was originally given the genus name Syntarsus, but that name was later determined to be preoccupied by a colydiine beetle (itself now absorbed into the genus Cerchanotus).
+The species was subsequently given a new genus name, Megapnosaurus, by Michael Ivie, Ślipiński, & Węgrzynowicz in 2001.
 Some studies have classified it as a species within the genus Coelophysis, but this interpretation has been challenged by more subsequent studies and the genus Megapnosaurus is now considered valid.

 Discovery and history

 The first fossils of Megapnosaurus were found in 1963 by a group of students from Northlea School on Southcote Farm in Nyamandhlovu, Zimbabwe (then Rhodesia).
-Michael A. Raath, the describer, was shown the fossils by school staff in 1964 and over several weeks, was excavated from the Forest Sandstone, the layers dating to the early Jurassic.
+Michael Raath, the describer, was shown the fossils by school staff in 1964 and over several weeks, was excavated from the Forest Sandstone, the layers dating to the early Jurassic.
 The type specimen (QG 1) consisted of a well preserved postcranial skeleton, missing only the skull and cervical vertebrae.
 In another sandstone block, a few fossils of another specimen intermixed with the bones of a prosauropod, likely Massospondylus.
 Later in 1968, Raath and D. F. Lovemore discovered additional Jurassic rock layers northeast of the type locality of Southcote Farm.
 These rock layers were then known as the Maura River Beds, but due to the strata bearing fossils of Massospondylus, the beds were determined to be the same age as those of the Forest Sandstone.
 This second locality produced many articulated partial skeletons of Massospondylus, but only fragmentary postcranial remains of Megapnosaurus.
 Raath would name the animal in 1969, dubbing it Syntarsus rhodesiensis, after the fused tarsal bones in its foot.

 Still in search of complete skeletons, Raath continued searching in the Jurassic rocks of Zimbabwe until finding what would become the most productive S. rhodesiensis-bearing locality near the Chitake River in 1972.
 The quarry contained hundreds of bones of at least 26 individuals from many growth stages, making it one of the most productive quarries for African theropods.
 The quarry contained several skulls and cervical vertebrae, elements missing in previously collected specimens, and some specimens even preserved gastralia, sexual dimorphism, and gut contents.
 The fossils were described in detail by Raath in his thesis in 1977, including skeletal and musculoskeletal reconstructions of S. rhodesiensis.
 All specimens collected from Southcote, Maura River, and Chitake River now reside at the Queen Victoria Museum.